 - 1. Integrate into agricultural communities around the globe with deep cultural awareness, sensitivity, and appreciation for local initiatives, knowledge, and solutions. - 2.
-Work alongside under-resourced communities to help them identify, utilize, and maximize locally available resources to address quality of life issues within the community. - 3.
+Build relationships while working alongside under-resourced communities to help them identify, utilize, and maximize locally available resources to address quality of life issues within the community. - 3.
 Train smallholder farmers in appropriate agricultural systems, techniques, technologies, and plant varieties that have the potential to increase their capacity and enhance their quality and quantity of food production. - 4.
-Creatively problem-solve as they help the undernourished navigate the challenges of sustainable food production.
+Creatively integrate Biblical principles while problem-solving with the undernourished navigating the challenges of sustainable food production.